 1976 WVS Long Service Medals

-Bernard Fergusson of Auchairne was appointed Governor General of New Zealand where he served until 1978
+Bernard Fergusson of Auchairne appointed Governor General of New Zealand for five years

 Ballantrae cut off by snow.
-Supplies and mail were delivered by fishing boat Annabelle
+Supplies and mail delivered by fishing boat 'Annabelle'.

 1966 "May" runs aground

-River Stinchar burst banks again, motorists stuck in the water and pulled out by heavy Lorries.
-The late Girvan – Ballantrae bus was forced off the road by 4 feet of water and plunged over a banking.
-The 5 occupants trapped in the bus broke the windows and climbed on to the roof where they remained for over an hour before a farmer rescued them with a rope.
-One passenger lost her grip and fell into the water and the farmer had to dive in and save her.
+River Stinchar burst its banks.
+Stranded vehicles pulled out by lorries.
+The Girvan to Ballantrae bus was forced off the road by four feet of water and plunged over a banking.
+The five trapped occupants broke the windows and climbed onto the roof where they stayed for over an hour before a farmer came to the rescue with a rope.
+One passenger lost her grip, fell into the water, and the farmer dived in to save her.

-Auchairne Estate sold by Earl of Inchcape by Public Roup in Kings Arms Hotel.
-Auchairne 16th Century House and grounds sold for £5,500 to Mr Hannah, solicitor, Ayr The 5 farms were sold privately to the tenants.
+Earl of Inchcape sold Auchairne Estate by Public Roup in Kings Arms Hotel.
+The 16th century house and grounds sold for £5,500 to Mr Hannah, an Ayr solicitor, and the five farms were sold privately to the tenants.

 Ballantrae New Cemetery opened

-In September Ballantrae resident Gib Templeton Jnr won best in show at Old Kirkpatrick with his Welsh corgi and best in section at Scottish Kennel Club show in Edinburgh
+Gib Templeton junior's Welsh Corgi won 'Best in Show' at Old Kirkpatrick and 'Best in Section' at Scottish Kennel Club Show in Edinburgh

-Local farmer Graeme McCulloch pumps water from the Stinchar to irrigate the early potato crop due to drought
+Drought forced farmer Graeme McCulloch to pump water from River Stinchar to irrigate the early potato crop

 1957 Fishing family